Myanmar court sentences US journalist to 11 years in jail

 Fenster’s next challenge is the two additional charges that his lawyer said Monday had been filed in a different court in Yangon.

-Than Zaw Aung said Monday that one of the new charges comes under a section of the Counterterrorism Act that is punishable by from 10 years to life in prison.
-The military-installed government has said it would apply the law harshly in cases involving opposition organizations it has deemed to be “terrorist."
+Than Zaw Aung said that one of the new charges comes under a section of the Counterterrorism Act that is punishable by from 10 years to life in prison.
+The military-installed government has said it would apply the law harshly in cases involving opposition organizations it has officially deemed “terrorist” groups.”
 Involvement can include contacting such groups, or reporting their statements.

 The other charge is under the penal code and is usually referred to as treason or sedition.
 It carries a penalty of seven to 20 years’ imprisonment.